runningdan/dream-ai/README.md

 # dream-ai
-dream ai connects designers with cutting edge image generation for thier products.
+Dream AI connects designers with cutting-edge image generation for their products.